Certificate of Deposit (CD)

 When your CD matures — reaches the end of its term — you typically have a grace period to decide what to do with it.
 This grace period is relatively short — one or two weeks in most cases — so it’s wise to make up your mind well before your CD reaches maturity.

 Before deciding, you should compare rates, terms and whether you have a better option at receiving a higher return on your money.

 What Are the Types of CDs?

-The example above outlines the characteristics of a standard CD, but alternative structures exist.
 The most common CD variations, which offer optionality to an investor, are outlined below.

 - No-penalty CD

 - This structure allows for penalty-free early withdrawal; it is typically paired with a relatively low interest rate.

 - A jumbo is structured the same as a standard CD, but it entails a higher minimum balance, sometimes as much as $100,000 or more.
 In return, a jumbo will generally offer a comparatively high interest rate.